Featured image credit: ESA/CNES/Arianespace – Photo Optique Video du CSG – S. Martin

-Vega has had one launch failure (VV15) in 2019 and another (VV17) in 2020.
-The anomaly on VV15 was found to most likely be due to a thermo-structural failure in the forward dome area of the Z23 motor.
+Vega had one launch failure (VV15) in 2019 and another (VV17) in 2020.
+The anomaly on VV15 was found to most likely be due to “a thermo-structural failure in the forward dome area of the Z23 motor”.
 The failure on VV17 was confirmed in December 2020 to be due to incorrectly connected cables in the rocket’s AVUM upper stage.

-The first stage, known as P80, is 11.7 m long, with a diameter of 3.0 m.
-Its total mass at time of launch is 96,243 kg (212,180 lbs).
+The first stage, known as P120C, is 11.7 m long, with a diameter of 3.4 m.
+Its total mass at time of launch is 154,600 kg (341,000 lb).
 It uses Hydroxyl-terminated polybutadiene (HTPB) for propellant.
 This is a substance that combines the fuel and the oxidizer together.
-The PSLV rocket flown by ISRO, and the M-5 rocket flown by JAXA, also use HTPB.
+The Polar Satellite Launch Vehicle (PSLV) rocket flown by the Indian Space Research Organisation (ISRO), and the M-5 rocket flown by the Japan Aerospace Exploration Agency (JAXA), also use HTPB.

 Vega Third Stage – Zefiro 9

-The final stage of the Vega rocket, called AVUM (for Attitude & Vernier Upper Module), has a length of 2.04 m and a diameter of 2.18 m.
+The final stage of the Vega rocket, called AVUM+ (for Attitude & Vernier Upper Module), has a length of 1.7 m and a diameter of 1.5 m.
 This stage uses hypergolic propellants, specifically unsymmetrical di-methyl hyrdazine (UDMH) for fuel and nitrogen tetroxide (N2O4) as oxidizer.